linwumeng/linwumeng.github.io/_posts/2019-01-02-how-to-build-a-neural-network-for-mnist-using-tensorflow.md

   - image recognition
   - tensorflow
   - mnist
+typora-root-url: ..\
 ---
 # Instroduction
 The first step to dive into machine learning is to do experiment on MNIST dataset for most of beginers.
 MNIST is a dataset of handwriting digits.
 Beginners can learn fundamental knowledge from creating program to recognize digits, while researchers can develope new algorithmns and models upon it.
 It is said that it's no guarantee that one algorithmn working well on MNIST works well on the other domain, but it's guaranteed that one algorithmn doesn't work well on the domain if it does'nt work well on MNIST.

 In my case, I'm a beginer of machine learning, furthermore digit recognition is one of my production challenge.
 The problem is about recognizing non-embossed font digits on cards.
 The cards are fixed size with various background, pure color or images.
 The digits are arranged in 4x4 grid with fixed font size.
-However, as you can see, the digit size can not be guaranteed due to two obvious reasons.
+However, as we can see, the digit size can not be guaranteed due to two obvious reasons.
 One is caused by the font itselft.
 Each digit from 0 to 9 doesn't occupy the same area on the card.
 The another is caused by the distance of the card and the camera.

 Anyway, the first step is to try MNIST since there is no enough images to develop digit recongnition model.
 By try MNIST, I can learn the fundamental knowledge of develop a model for digit recognition.